Elkhorn Coral Facts

 Elkhorn Coral Distribution, Habitat, and Ecology

-The Elkhorn Coral evolved as native to a moderately small expanse of the marine regions of the globe.
+The intrepid Elkhorn Coral evolved as indigenous to a moderately small expanse of the marine regions of the globe.
 The exact nature and location of this zone of habitation stands out in the minds of many, though.
 That’s true since it lives in a specific portion of the Atlantic Ocean.

-Yet, within this overall territorial range, the creature only inhabits very narrow sections of it.
-This mainly consists of the section known as the Caribbean Sea.
-It also makes appearances in waters off the Bahamas, and as far north as the shores of Florida, in the United States.
+Yet, within this overall territorial range, the creature only inhabits narrow sections of the greater area.
+These mainly consists of the section known as the Caribbean Sea.
+It also makes appearances in waters off the Bahamas, and as far north as the shores of Florida, part of the United States.

-Like many of its numerous relatives around the world, this animal developed decidedly strong preferences regarding its choice of habitat type.
-Not surprisingly at all, this ancient evolutionary requirement consists almost exclusively of regions of larger coral reefs.
+Like many of its numerous relatives across the globe, this animal developed decidedly strong and clear preferences regarding its choice of habitat type.
+Not surprisingly at all, however, this ancient evolutionary requirement consists almost exclusively of regions composed of larger coral reefs.

-It also needs extremely shallow waters.
-This typically therefore places its habitat quite close to the shore.
+The marine animal also needs extremely shallow waters.
+This typically therefore generally places its habitat quite close to the shore.
 It rarely appears at depths greater than 15 ft (4.6 m).
 Some, in fact, can be found near the shoreline, in waters measuring no more than 1 ft (0.3 m) in depth!

-The Elkhorn Coral actually acquires the majority of its nutrition from sunlight.
+The captivating Elkhorn Coral actually acquires the great majority of its nutrition from sunlight.
 It does this, however, via the actions of photosynthetic algae that lives inside its cells.
-Yet, it augments this with quantities of zooplankton, which it consumes via a process called filter feeding.
+Yet, it still augments this with quantities of zooplankton, which it consumes via a process called filter feeding.

-The animal further evolved as hermaphroditic in nature, being both male and female.
+The animal also evolved as completely hermaphroditic in nature, with each individual being both male and female.
 Self-fertilization rarely happens, though.
 Reproduction only occurs once per year, under extremely specific conditions.
 This follows a full moon, in either July, August, or September.

 Species Sharing Its Range

-Check out our other articles on 3 Surprising South American Moths, Marbled Polecat, Lake Atitlan, Indian Bullfrog, Sicilian Fir, East African Lowland Honey Bee, Jamaican Iguana
+Check out our other articles on 3 Surprising South American Moths, Marbled Polecat, Lake Atitlan, Indian Bullfrog, Sicilian Fir, Tiger Shark, East African Lowland Honey Bee, Jamaican Iguana